Nuclear Safety outside the EU: Proposal for a new Council regulation [EU Legislation in Progress]

 The central task of the Members Research Service is to ensure that all Members of the European Parliament are provided with analysis of, and research on, policy issues relating to the European Union, in order to assist them in their parliamentary work.

-The State of the European Union [What Think Tanks are thinking]
+The EU’s energy markets [What Think Tanks are thinking]

 Strictly Necessary Cookies